Service Level Agreements

 Customers must consult with PDI before performing any upgrades on any third-party Software required to run the PDI Products.
 PDI shall not be required to provide support relating to problems or issues arising from third-party Software or under the following conditions:

-• Customers must ensure PDI Product versions are kept updated as reasonably possible
+• Customers must ensure PDI Product versions are kept updated as reasonably as possible,

 • Effects of external systems (network, data feeds, shared/virtual hardware, other products),